T

 landmark

-Explore the historic campus of Ireland's oldest university, founded in 1592.
-Don't miss the stunning Long Room library, home to over 200,000 ancient books, and the Book of Kells, a beautifully illuminated manuscript.
+Ireland's oldest university, founded in 1592.
+Explore its historic campus, including the stunning Long Room library and the ancient Book of Kells.

-• Allow extra time to admire the architecture of the surrounding buildings.
+• Allow extra time to wander the campus grounds.

 2. Midday